juanmanuel96/flask-mongodb/docs/index.md

 # Overview

-Flask-MongoDB is a Flask extension for connecting one or more MongoDB connections to a Flask instance.
-This extension also includes collection modelling classes, model view, serializers, and model serializers.
+Flask-MongoDB is a Flask extension for connecting one or more MongoDB databases to a Flask instance.
+This extension also includes collection model classes, model view, serializers, and model serializers.

 ## Installation